cirept/salesforceToolbar/README.md

 1. Click the Email icon

 ~2.
-A new tab will open with the Salesforce 'Send an Email' page~
+A new tab will open with the Salesforce 'Send an Email' page~<br>
 2. You will be lead to the 'Send Email' screen.

 3. The email text areas will be filled out.